HL7/fhir-us-ndh/input/pagecontent/query-capability.md

 ### Capability Statements
-This Implementation Guide (IG) summarizes the distributed workflow directories into the following types at highest level:
+This Implementation Guide (IG) summarizes the distributed workflow directories into the following types:
 - **Endpoint directories** - Includes at a minimum Endpoint and Organization resources, and possibly other resources as well.
-- **Health and Humman Service directories** - Includes at a minimum Endpoint, Organization, Location, Network, Proactitioner, PractitionerRole resources, and possibly other resource as well for Health and Human Services
+- **Health and Human Service directories** - Includes at a minimum Endpoint, Organization, Location, Network, Proactitioner, PractitionerRole resources, and possibly other resource as well for Health and Human Services
 - **Human Service directories** - Includes at a minimum Endpoint, HealthcareService, Location, Organization, and possibly other resources as well for Human Services
 - **Provider directories** - Includes at a minimum Endpoint, Location, Organization, Practitioner, PractitionerRole, and possibly other resources as well for Providers